 So this is why is crucial to test out major items to see if you even like them.

-This way you can still return them and replaced them with something more suitable for your needs before the twins arrive.
+This way you can still return them and replace them with something more suitable for your needs before the twins arrive.

 Prepare other siblings